The school day

 Community days

-Badley Day, Powell Day and Garrett Day are termly community days named after key figures in the founding of the school.
-On each of the community days, students and staff work together in a ‘whole school effort’ to practise the school motto – ‘Work of Each for Weal of All’ – on a range of projects as a celebration of the school’s foundation.
+Community days such as Badley Day in September are days named after key figures in the founding of the school.
+On community days, students and staff work together in a ‘Whole School effort’ to practise the school motto, ‘Work of Each for Weal of All’, on a range of projects as a celebration of the school’s foundation.